Shutterbug2109/MLFlow-MLProject-End-to-End/README.md

 # In the main.py you can directly import the logger as ( from MLFlowProject import logger ) and use it in the main.py file.
 This also helps to debug the code and see the logs in the MLFlow UI or in the console.

 # make utils.py to have common functions which can be used in the project

+## Workflows

+1. Update config.yaml
+2. Update schema.yaml
+3. Update params.yaml
+4. Update the entity
+5. Update the configuration manager in src config
+6. Update the components
+7. Update the pipeline
+8. Update the main.py
+9. Update the app.py